 The Jewish tax collector Matthew was sometimes also called Levi the toll collector.
 He was money mad, which is indicated by his hand still on the coins.
 And he wanted himself out of worldly possessions, so when Jesus called Matthew into his service while Matthew was working at the tax collector’s stand at Capernaum, he gave up his worldly possessions and took to the straight and narrow path.

-Now let me take you to the next section formally analyzing The Calling of St Matthew.
+Now let me take you to the next section subject matter analysis of The Calling of St Matthew.

 With a heart full of affection, I welcome you to the most intriguing part of the entire article.
 Remember you need to be careful while studying the formal evaluation, as there are several things to consider.